2011 National League Division Series

-The 2011 National League Division Series (abbreviated NLDS) were two best-of-five playoffs comprising the opening round of the Major League Baseball postseason, played to determine the participating teams in the 2011 National League Championship Series.
+The 2011 National League Division Series (abbreviated NLDS) were two best-of-five playoffs comprising the first round of the National League side in Major League Baseball’s 2011 postseason, played to determine the participating teams in the 2011 National League Championship Series.
 Three divisional winners and a fourth team—a wild card—played in two series.
 TBS televised all games in the United States (except Game 3 of the Brewers–Diamondbacks series, which aired on TNT due to scheduling conflicts with the ALDS).
 The regular season finished on September 28, with the National League playoffs beginning October 1.

 Under MLB's playoff format, no two teams from the same division were matched up in the Division Series, regardless of whether their records would normally indicate such a matchup.
 Home field advantage went to the team with the better regular-season record with the exception of the wild card team, which defers home field advantage regardless of record.
 The matchups are: